HR Execs on the Move

 Enrolling more North Carolinians than any other private school, Campbell University is the private university of choice in North Carolina.
 Our mission is to graduate students with exemplary academic and professional skills who are prepared for purposeful lives and meaningful service.
 Our attentive faculty and emphasis on hands-on learning ensures that students are well prepared for their careers and for life.
 With over 150 degree programs across 10 academic divisions, Campbell offers students a wide range of academic options and a quality education.
 We currently have five doctorate professional degrees in divinity, law, osteopathic medicine, physical therapy, and pharmacy, making us one of only three private universities in North Carolina to achieve the highest level of accreditation (Level VI) from the Southern Association of Colleges and Schools.
 Our main campus is located in the heart of North Carolina.
 We’re part of the Research Triangle Region, a nexus of businesses, educational institutions, and governmental organizations that repeatedly places our region on the lists of the best places to live and work in the U.S. Our proximity to this epicenter of innovation allows our students to gain real-world experiences and to develop professional contacts that give them a competitive advantage when they graduate.
 In addition to the main campus in Buies Creek, Campbell has campuses in Raleigh and the Research Triangle Park and on the Army base at Fort Bragg and the Marine Corps base at Camp Lejeune.
 We also maintain a cooperative degree program with Tunku Abdul Rahman College (TARC) in Kuala Lumpur, Malaysia.

-Levy Economics Institute of Bard College is a Annandale On Hudson, NY-based company in the Education sector.
+ITHAKA is a Princeton, NJ-based company in the Education sector.

-Lindamood-Bell Learning Processes is a San Luis Obispo, CA-based company in the Education sector.
+theideacenter is a Manhattan, KS-based company in the Education sector.